JustinGOSSES/spoken-floodplain/README.md

 - JavaScript to control timing
 - JavaScript, CSS, and HTML for front-end user interface and optional map

-#### User Experience
+## User Experience
 The basics of this idea's user experience:
 - The user is the driver of the car or rider of bicycle.
+- The user opens the website
-- The user clicks to share with the page location and speaker permissions at start, probably when not driving.
+- The user clicks to give permission to share their device's location and speaker permissions upon opening the page, probably when not driving.
-- The website is front-end only, so it doesn't actually send any user data anywhere.
-However, this permission must still be given for it to work.
+  - NOTE: The website is front-end only, so it doesn't actually send any user data anywhere.
+However, this permission must still be given.
 - The website, after permissions are granted, checks the user's location and verbally says whether it is inside a floodplain boundary every X unit of time as configured and/or the direction and distance of the nearest floodplain.
 - The user can keep driving and doesn't need to look at the website or interact with it.
-They just need to leave that page open on their device.
+They just need to leave that page open on their device and keep listening.

 ## Premise
 ##### You already use maps & text-to-speech